Delaware Army National Guard: History

 In response to the Wilmington riot of 1968, following the April 4 assassination of Martin Luther King Jr., Wilmington Mayor John Babiarz asked Governor Charles L. Terry Jr. for support from the National Guard.
 One week later, Mayor Babiarz requested the National Guard troops be withdrawn, but Governor Terry refused, and kept them in the city until his term ended in January, 1969.
 This is reportedly the longest occupation of an American city by state forces in the nation's history.
 In the aftermath of the occupation, recruiting offices of all military branches were removed from locations within the city limits until the early 2000s.

 In the 1980s, aviation regiments began forming in both the regular Army and the National Guard.
+On 1 October 1986, the 44th Aviation Battalion was constituted in the Delaware and Illinois Army National Guard.
+It was concurrently organized from new and existing units with Headquarters at Peoria, Illinois.
 The 150th Aviation Regiment was created in Delaware from the 150th Aviation Battalion of the 50th Armored Division.

 Following the terror attacks of September 11, 2001, numerous units of the Delaware Army National Guard have deployed to Saudi Arabia, Kuwait and Iraq in support of Operation Iraqi Freedom and Operation Enduring Freedom.

 Troops from both the Delaware Army and Air National Guard volunteered to support disaster relief operations in Louisiana and Mississippi in the aftermath of Hurricane Katrina in 2005.

 "Operation Arctic Vengeance I and II" saw over 300 DEARNG Soldiers volunteer to support the State of Emergency declared by Gov. Jack Markell following a pair of debilitating snowstorms from Feb.
 7 through Feb.
 12, 2010.
 DEARNG troops completed over 250 missions assisting local and state agencies with including Emergency Medical Services, fire calls, law enforcement, dialysis patient transport and civilian transport to warming stations.